JordanNorris/WP-CPCM/readme.txt

 == Changelog ==

+= 1.3.0 =

+After a long hiatus, now compatible with WordPress 5.7.
+If you are on a WordPress version between 4.7 and 5.7.2, when encountering issues please report the WordPress version you're running.

+= 1.2.4 =

+* Rename __empty to custom_empty to suppress PHP 7.0 validation warning as reported here: https://wordpress.org/support/topic/php-7-compability-2/
+* Add another sample extension (from github)
+* Update readme to reflect that it's PHP7.0 compatible, as mentioned here: https://wordpress.org/support/topic/php-7-compability-2/

 = 1.2.3 =

 * Hide the options when 'Create submenu ...' is not checked, thanks for contribution by websevendev